jbcoe/CppSandbox/README.md

 some is designed to fail and see what goes wrong;
 some of it might be interesting.

-Some projects produce executables which crash or have source files which do not compile.
+To create a new project with Makefile, source file and git additions made, run:

     ./newProject <ProjectName>

-will create a new project with Makefile, source file and git additions made.